-Base Domain Name: The portion of an applied-for FQDN that is the first domain name node left of a registry-controlled or public suffix (e.g. "example.co.uk" or "example.com").
+Base Domain Name: The portion of an applied-for FQDN that is the first domain name node left of a registrycontrolled or public suffix plus the registry-controlled or public suffix (e.g. "example.co.uk" or "example.com").
 For FQDNs where the right-most domain name node is a gTLD having ICANN Specification 13 in its registry agreement, the gTLD itself may be used as the Base Domain Name.